harishraisinghani/website-workshop/README.md

 ## Setup
 * Create a free account on `https://repl.it`
 * Create a free account on Heroku at `https://signup.heroku.com/login`
+* Create a free Google account, which will be used for Google Analytics

 ## HTML, CSS and JS (JavaScript)
 We are going to interact with the various key code components of websites using `repl.it`.
 HTML (structure) + CSS (style) + JS (interaction)  = webpage